-When the Authority is satisfied with the positive recommendations, may call for Technical Committee to peer review the reports and provide further opinions before a final decision is reached.
-The date of approval by the Director General shall be the date of issuance of EUA for a particular product and shall be valid for the whole period until when the public emergency has been declared to have ceased by the Minister responsible for health.
-The Authority once it approves the product, shall publish it on the website and issue a public notice on the same.
+When the Authority is satisfied with the positive recommendations, may call for Ad hoc Technical Committee meeting to peer review the reports and provide further opinions before a final decision is reached.
+The date of approval by the Director General shall bethe date of issuance of EUA for a particular product and shall be valid for the whole perioduntil when the public emergency has been declared to have ceased by the Minister responsible for health.
+The Authority once it approves the product, shall publish it on thewebsite and issue a public notice on the same.